azuredevcollege/SAP/sap-oauth-saml-flow/PostmanSetup/README.md

 > This SetUp requires the configurations made in [SAP Configuration](././SAPConfiguration/README.md) and [AAD Configuration](././AzureActiveDirectoryConfiguration/README.md). <br>
 > If you haven't already, go back to those steps as you will get errors if the environments are not set up right. <br>
-> We are going to use Postman to send our GET- and Post-Requests, please download it [here](https://www.postman.com/downloads/) and use [Postman Learning](https://learning.postman.com/getting-started/) to familiarize yourself with the tool. <br>
+> We are going to use Postman to send our GET- and Post-Requests (REST-CALL), please download it [here](https://www.postman.com/downloads/) and use [Postman Learning](https://learning.postman.com/getting-started/) to familiarize yourself with the tool. <br>
 > Under [Postman_SAP_Oauth_SAML_flow.json]() you will find the importable json file containing the four requests.
 You can either adapt these or build them yourself.

 ## Process